David Lisnard

-David Lisnard (born 2 February 1969) is a French politician of The Republicans (LR).
-He was elected mayor of Cannes in 2014.
+David Lisnard (born 2 February 1969) is a French politician.
+He was elected to the city council in Cannes in 2001, and elected as its mayor in 2014, 2020 and 2026.

+Lisnard was a member of the successive right-wing parties Rally for the Republic, Union for a Popular Movement, and The Republicans, before quitting in March 2026.
+He founded New Energy in 2021.

 Early life and education

 Lisnard was born in Limoges in Haute-Vienne.
 His father Denis Lisnard (1944–2024) was a professional footballer born in Cannes, who had started his career at AS Cannes and was playing at Limoges FC at the time of his birth.
 The Lisnard family had been fishers in Cannes since the 15th century; his great-grandfather Léon Lisnard had a construction company that built Cannes's Forville market in 1934, and his grandfather Raymond Lisnard owned a hotel.
 Through his mother, he has origins from Bordeaux and Corsica, and developed his Catholic faith.

 Lisnard studied at the Institut d'études politiques de Bordeaux and the Paris-Panthéon-Assas University, graduating with a master's degree in public law.